alessandro-murtas/vscode-media-manager/README.md

 ```
 ### Setup

-After you have installed this extension no further setup is required
+After you have installed this extension the only thing you have to do is to install Python on your computer if you don't already have it installed.

 ### Why should i use Media manager?